Harris puts Kavanaugh on edge with Mueller question

 Kavanaugh seemed perplexed at first, then said he couldn’t think of any such conversations and repeatedly asked to see a list of lawyers who work at the firm.
 Harris said he doesn’t need to see a list to recall whether he’s talked to anyone at the firm in the 15 months since Mueller’s probe was launched.

 Judiciary Committee Republicans complained that the question was unfair.
+Asked the question again Thursday by Republican Sen. Orrin Hatch of Utah, Kavanaugh said, “I don’t recall any inappropriate conversations about the investigation.”

 Mueller is probing whether Trump or any of his associates were aware of Russia’s efforts to influence the election and whether Trump obstructed justice.